Planning Maps / Areas / Woollahra / Point Piper

 Is Point Piper bushfire-prone?

-Little to none of Point Piper is mapped as bushfire-prone.
+Bushfire mapping covers Point Piper and little to none of it is mapped as bushfire-prone.
 Always confirm for the exact lot, as mapping can change.

 What is the zoning in Point Piper?